Structural Dynamics

 What is Structural Dynamics?

 After years of studying family dynamics, David Kantor noticed that verbal interactions fell into certain patterns and that people had certain propensities when it came to how they used language in their interactions with others.
 He found a structure to these interactions hence the term Structural Dynamics.
 These behavioral propensities are the surface manifestations of deeply rooted psychological characteristics developed over time since childhood.
 At Beyond Primal, we use David Kantor’s structural dynamics to explore the way we use speech in our interactions with others to help us fine tune the ways in which we can more fully engage our dialogic skills in the intended way.
 It is not just what we say, but also how we say it that impacts how we receive and are received by others.
-We look at two components of Structural Dynamics; The Four Player Model, and Language Domains.
+Kantor’s Structural Dynamics model has three components; The Four Player Model, Language Domains, and Operating Systems.
+While we has access to each of the behaviors within the model, some may be more accessible to us than others.
+While each behavior is a necessary component of healthy interactions, we may sometimes get “stuck” in a certain way of behaving that is most comfortable for us.
+Broadening our behavioral repertoire will allow us to communicate more effectively.

 Four Player model